 I like to mix and match my devices — have them all paired up, synced and integrated.
 It just makes life easier.

-That’s why I wanted to check out Blink Home (now an Amazon Company) and their surveillance systems.
-Right now I’m going to do a deep dive on the original Blink Indoor Camera and the Blink XT Indoor/Outdoor Camera.
+Right now I’m going to do a deep dive on the original Blink Indoor Camera and then do a Blink vs Blink XT comparison with the Blink XT Indoor/Outdoor Camera.
 From what I’ve read so far, these cameras can pair up together and create quite a comprehensive home security system.
+But, why not have a family competition at the same time, right?

 Let’s be honest: we’re living in a material world.
 I don’t want some big, clunky camera that’s going to distract my guests from the charming aesthetic of my living room.
 I want something cute, compact, something that won’t be noticed- especially by an intruder.